How to Use Nz Function to Stop Missing-Value Errors in Access Queries

-Last updated on 2018-08-14 by David Wallis.
+Last updated on 2021-10-12 by David Wallis.

 “We're working on a query in Access.
 The query has two fields — ‘Number1’ and ‘Number2’ — that can contain a number or a null.
-When we create an expression field in the query, ‘Total:[Number1]+[Number2]’, the total works out fine when both Number1 and Number2 contain numbers.
+When we create an expression field in the query, Total:[Number1]+[Number2], the total works out fine when both Number1 and Number2 contain numbers.

-A simple solution to your problem is to use the NZ (null-to-zero) function.
+A simple solution to your problem is to use the Nz (null-to-zero) function.
 Try modifying your expression field to this: